Absorbent Granules

 per page

-Absorbent granules are an essential part of any spill control strategy, providing a fast and efficient way to manage oil, chemical, and liquid spills in the workplace.
-These versatile spill granules work by quickly soaking up hazardous substances, transforming them into an easy-to-handle solid form, minimizing slip hazards and environmental risks.
-Ideal for use with spill kits or standalone spill absorbent applications, absorbent granules are a practical and reliable choice for businesses looking to maintain safety and compliance.
+These versatile spill granules quickly soak up hazardous substances, transforming them into an easy-to-handle solid form, minimising slip hazards and environmental risks.
+Ideal for use with spill kits and spill absorbents, absorbent granules are a practical and reliable choice for businesses looking to maintain safety and compliance.

 Benefits of Using Absorbent Granules: